coecms/bash_tutorial/vars_and_loops.md

 Because it's easy to assess, we use a child `bash` environment as a child process, but any program started by the shell is a child process.

-So we've set a variable, then start a child process:
+So we've set a variable, then start a child process (in this example the prompt has been altered to show it is a child process.
+Your prompt will not look the same if you replicate the commands below):
 ```
 $ NAME="Hoban \"Wash\" Washburne"
 $ bash